Why Does Water Kill Fire?

 Activation energy diagram

-In the case of fire, we’re usually reacting some carbon-based fuel with oxygen to form very stable carbon dioxide and water.
+In the case of fire, we usually react with carbon-based fuel with oxygen to form very stable carbon dioxide and water.
 This conversion results in the less stable fuel to the very stable carbon dioxide, and water results in the release of energy.
 To get any fire going is to overcome the activation energy.
 This activation energy barrier is why most things don’t burst into flames when they touch air.
 Once the fire gets started, it becomes self-sustaining.

 One fuel molecule reacting with oxygen releases enough energy to cover the activation energy of the molecules around it.
 So only one molecule needs to react to get multiple molecules around it.
 It is one reason why fire can easily get out of control.

 But what does that have to do with extinguishing a fire?
-If we were somehow able to absorb enough energy that the fire could no longer provide its activation energy, it would no longer be self-sustaining and die out.
+If we could absorb enough energy that the fire could no longer provide its activation energy, it would no longer be self-sustaining and die out.
 It might not be immediately obvious, but we’re doing this with water.

 How does water extinguish fire?